 After years of groundbreaking R&D and perfecting its proprietary technology, skyTran recently partnered with a leading aerospace company for the construction of a full scale skyTran Technology Demonstration System (TDS).
 The TDS will incorporate skyTran’s salient features and will provide a platform for skyTran vehicles to travel at high speeds, with full payloads while levitating.
 The TDS will enable testing, refinement, and validation of skyTran’s technology in a controlled environment.

-With TDS completion projected for Q4 2015, commercial skyTran systems will be rolled out worldwide. skyTran expects to build its first commercial systems in Israel, France and India.
+Following the completion of the TDS, commercial skyTran systems will be rolled out worldwide. skyTran expects to build its first commercial systems in Israel, France and India.
 Map and photo (shown above and to the left) illustrate possible route and street view in a typical city deployment.